brunolnetto/sql-adventure/quests/recursive-cte/README.md

-# Recursive CTE Examples: A Comprehensive Guide
+# Recursive CTE Quest 🔄

-This repository contains practical examples of Recursive Common Table Expressions (CTEs) in SQL, demonstrating their versatility beyond just hierarchical data traversal.
+Master the power of Recursive Common Table Expressions (CTEs) for hierarchical data, mathematical sequences, and complex data transformations in SQL.

+## 🎯 What You'll Learn

+Recursive CTEs are a powerful SQL feature that allows you to perform iterative operations directly in SQL.
+While they're commonly associated with hierarchical data, they can be used for much more - from mathematical computations to data transformation and simulation.

+### **Key Concepts:**
+- **Hierarchical traversal** - Employee org charts, family trees, BOM
+- **Graph algorithms** - Shortest path, cycle detection, reachability
+- **Mathematical sequences** - Fibonacci, Collatz, prime generation
+- **Data transformation** - Nested JSON parsing, complex string operations
+- **Simulation & state machines** - Multi-step processes, game states

 ## ⚠️ **Honest Assessment: Educational vs. Practical Examples**